swentel/indieweb/README.md

 Install https://www.drupal.org/project/rabbit_hole and the option will be available globally or per entity.

 For more background, see https://github.com/snarfed/bridgy-fed/issues/30 and https://indieweb.org/deleted

+## Multi-user

+The site can be configured for one user or multiple users at admin/config/services/indieweb/settings.

+Impact of enabling this feature:

+- Endpoint discovery of Webmention, IndieAuth, Micropub and Microsub will happen on https://example.com/user/x or the alias of the user.
+No discovery on the homepage.
+- All internal endpoints will be used so users can be discovered easily when posting etc.
+- The u-author URL in Microformats will be set to the user profile URL.
+- The Microformats author block becomes multi user aware and only renders itself on the user profile page.
+- Users will be able to override global settings on their profile if they have permission and if the "IndieWeb settings" element is visible on the user edit page.
+  - Trusted webmention domains
+  - Blocked webmention domains
+  - Allow to set a note for the Microformat Author Block.

+Several (disabled) views are available to expose for users.
+They resemble the views that exist for administrators but use the current user route context and a different permission.

+- Webmentions
+- Syndications
+- Contacts
+- WebSubPub

+Useful modules for multiple users: Private taxonomy, Real name.

+Be sure to check all permissions that are available for all modules.

 ## Drush commands